Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Lazy Loading

-Let images load only when they appear in the user's viewport.
+Load images only when they appear in the user's viewport.
 This significantly speeds up initial page loading.
-WordPress has this feature by default from version 5.5, but make sure it's doing it well.
+WordPress includes this feature by default from version 5.5, but ensure it works correctly.
 More on Lazy Loading. -

 Monitoring

-Don't forget to monitor image data volume, for instance, in our Technical report.
-Poorly optimized images uploaded by someone without sufficient know-how can often ruin site speed.
+Don't forget to monitor image data volume, e.g., in our Technical report.
+Poorly optimised images uploaded by someone without sufficient know-how can often ruin site speed.

-Someone solved the Christmas catalog but not image optimization.
+Someone solved the Christmas catalogue but not image optimisation.

-6) CSS and JavaScript: Regularly Conduct Slimming Regimens
+6) CSS and JavaScript: Regularly Conduct Slimming Cures

-Let's also look a little at your site's frontend.
-An overly large frontend code is like an overstuffed suitcase you're trying to close before a flight.
+Let's also look a bit at your site's frontend.
+Excessively large frontend code is like an overstuffed suitcase you're trying to close before a holiday flight.

 How to lighten the load?